GSA/digitalgov.gov/content/posts/2014-08-21-paper-prototyping-ptsd-coach.md

 ---
-url: /2014/08/21/paper-prototyping-ptsd-coach/
 date: 2014-08-21 10:00:05 -0400
 title: Paper Prototyping PTSD Coach
 summary: The PTSD Coach mobile app from the Department of Veterans Affairs, provides veterans and users with information about PTSD and professional care, along with self-assessment tools and aid in finding support opportunities.
-The app has been downloaded over 100,000 times in 74 countries
+The app has been downloaded over 100,000 times in 74
 authors:
   - katie-steffy
 categories: